Medowie

 Health performance in Medowie is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Medowie faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Medowie faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is very high at approximately 55% of the total population (~6,728 people), compared to 51.9% in Rest of NSW.
-The most common medical conditions are mental health issues and asthma, impacting 10.3 and 9.3% of residents respectively, while 64.9% declare themselves completely clear of medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-As of 25th June 2021, the area has 16.9% of residents aged 65 and over (2,049 people), which is lower than the 23.4% in Rest of NSW.
+The rate of private health cover is very high at approximately 55% of the total population (~6,728 people), compared to 51.9% across Regional NSW.
+The most common medical conditions in the area are mental health issues and asthma, impacting 10.3 and 9.3% of residents respectively.
+Meanwhile, 64.9% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 17.0% of residents aged 65 and over (2,061 people), which is lower than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health